greenelab/onboarding/source/infrastructure.rst

 **Reimbursement:** Reimbursement is done using the Concur Business Travel & Expense Management Software Solution.
 First `login to Concur Expense <https://medley.isc-seo.upenn.edu/authentication/profile/concur?app=concurprod>`_ using your PennKey.
-Under Profile Settings > Personal Information, fill in requeired information.
+Under Profile Settings > Personal Information, fill in required information.
 Set the default Travel Approver to Jason Molli.
 Then ask Carmela (Camie) Minieri to make you eligible for expense reports on Concur, which takes at least a day for processing.
 You should then be able to submit expenses for reimbursement.